-Depending on what is being assessed and treated some uncovering of skin is required, but only to the level which you feel comfortable with.
+Depending on which body part is being assessed and treated, some uncovering of skin is required, but only to the level which you feel comfortable with.
 If you cannot uncover due to religious reasons, then please let us know.

-For any conditions affecting your back or legs you are recommended to bring a pair of flexible shorts.
+For any issues involving your legs, you are recommended to bring a pair of flexible shorts.
 Your physio will leave the room whilst you change.

 For women with back, neck or arm conditions you are recommended to wear a vest top or sports bra.

-In general, it is a good idea to bring clothes which you feel comfortable exercising in as physiotherapy will often involve prescription of some exercises.
+It is a good idea to bring clothes that you feel comfortable exercising in as physiotherapy will often involve prescription of exercises.

 Towels will be provided.